 If you are seeking LASIK surgery in Denver, please contact our practice for a complete guide to laser eye surgery.
 Learn from the ophthalmologist who provided LASIK for the Colorado Crush and many other professional and world class athletes about what this procedure can do for you!

-William Hines, M.D., has performed more than 50,000 LASIK procedures at his practice in Denver, Colorado: As a laser eye surgeon, he reduces or eliminates the need for glasses with this simple, painless procedure.
+William Hines, M.D., and Justin P. Coco, D.O. have performed more than 50,000 LASIK procedures at Hines-Sight in Denver, Colorado: Our surgeons reduce or eliminate the need for glasses with this simple, painless procedure.
 Dr. Hines has provided laser vision correction for many professional athletes from both Denver, Colorado, and around the country.
 People choose Hines-Sight for LASIK surgery because of our vast experience, compassionate care, dedication to excellence and excellent results.